-The report, Early Warnings: Using FMLA to Understand and Manage Disability Absence, suggests that employers have an opportunity to minimize disability costs by developing strategies to connect at-risk employees with existing benefits.
+Early Warnings: Using FMLA to Understand and Manage Disability Absence, suggests that employers have an opportunity to minimize disability costs by developing strategies to connect at-risk employees with existing benefits.

 “In many ways FMLA gets a bad rap because of the spotlight on questionable claims, and employers usually focus on trying to prevent misuse of leaves,” said IBI President Thomas Parry.
 “The data tell a different story of how employees are using it and how there’s an opportunity for employers to prevent disability absence.
 Employers should consider using FMLA as an early warning system to detect impending health issues among their employees and their families.”

 While IBI's findings demonstrate the advantage of early engagement with employees requesting FMLA leaves, "few employers do this—even though the majority undertake comprehensive efforts to engage their workforces as a whole in their own health,” Parry added.

 Among the study highlights:

 To better manage costs, employers should connect employees requesting FMLA leave with resources such as employee assistance programs; discuss stay-at-work alternatives; improve training for supervisors about early warning signs and potential interventions; and better educate workers on the types of absences the FMLA does (and does not) cover, and their rights and responsibilities, according to a panel of experts convened by IBI, as noted in the study report.